nextpyp/pyp/docs/reference/cli/single_particle.rst

 All results from 3D refinement are saved in ``frealign/maps`` and include png files for each refinement iteration for visual inspection.

 .. tip::
     For some ``csp`` parameters, a colon separated list of values can be provided to specify different values for each iteration.
-For example, ``--refine_rhref=12:10:8:4`` tells ``csp`` to use a 12A resolution cutoff during the first refinement iteration, 10A during the second iteration and so forth.
+For example, ``--refine_rhref="12:10:8:4"`` tells ``csp`` to use a 12A resolution cutoff during the first refinement iteration, 10A during the second iteration and so forth.

 4 Filter bad particles
 ======================

 This step removes bad particles based on assigned particle scores during refinement.
-We first need to create a new ``T20S_clean``folder:
+We first need to create a new ``T20S_clean`` folder:

 .. code-block:: bash